 As I remained in my group coaching program, I only allowed myself to be coached a couple of times.
 I reserved most of my coaching for my 1:1 sessions.
 When I enrolled in coach certification, the hiding was over.
 Everyone coached and received coaching “Brady Bunch-style.”
 As I progressed through the 6-month training, a perceptible shift happened.
 I could feel myself leaning into the discomfort of vulnerability more and more.
 As I allowed myself to be vulnerable, I developed closer relationships with my classmates and felt increasingly supported.
 As I experienced more significant levels of support, my capacity for vulnerability also increased.

 Vulnerability is hard.
 That is my thought.
 Coaching has taught me to recognize my thought.
 Coaching has also taught me that I don’t need to change my thought.
-I can continue thinking that it is difficult allowing others to see my most authentic and truest version.
+I can continue thinking that allowing others to see my most authentic and truest version is difficult.
 But coaching has also taught me that I can do hard things, including feeling the discomfort of vulnerability.

 Are you interested in creating more balance in your life?
 I want to invite you to check out my FREE TRAINING.
 Click here to get: How Busy Physicians Can Stop Trying To Escape Medicine And Start Living Their Best Life Today.

-This training will teach you about the five most essential techniques physicians need to stop feeling stuck, burned out, and trapped in medicine.
-You will also learn how to discover what you truly want in life and how to get it!
+This training will teach you the five essential techniques physicians need to stop feeling stuck, burned out, and trapped in medicine.
+You will also learn how to stop racing toward retirement and start using tools that empower you to practice medicine your way.

 Chumbawamba - Tubthumping